jaycore/mobox-patched/README.md

 ```
 Done .

-*Enable permission access to files and documents in termux app info if you encounter permission error*
+*Enable permission access to files and documents in termux app info if you encountered permission error*

 *If you encountered some error messages when you first started mobox just ignore it*